How to Choose a Hotel when Traveling: 10 Questions

 Final Thoughts When Choosing a Hotel

 This may sound like a lot of things to consider when you book a hotel, but you’ll figure out what is important to you quickly on your travels.
+Spencer heard that I was writing this guide and he asked if this is what I do for all of our hotels, I said yes.
 A good hotel can make or break a vacation.
+It’s also why it’s my least favorite part of travel planning.
+Choosing a hotel is so important.
 Having an organized way of looking at hotels and narrowing them down can help make the process of choosing a hotel a bit less daunting.
-Over time, it becomes a habit and now we can usually pick a great hotel in about 30 minutes.
 (Don’t worry, I do still actually dread this part of travel planning even though it’s a habit!)

 Read More Travel Tips